-- 1. You were unmarried at the end of the year or treated as unmarried. - 2.
-You paid more than half of the year's maintenance costs for the home of a qualifying person.
+- 1. You were unmarried at the end of the year or you are treated as unmarried (Test 1 below). - 2.
+You paid more than half of the year's maintenance costs for the home of a qualifying person (Test 2 below).
 A qualifying person other than your parent must live with you in that same house for over half the year, disregarding temporary absences.
 A qualifying parent does not have to live with you.